PawelDol/EasyMusic/README.md

 # EasyMusic

-Android app that will learn you how to read sheet music.
+Android app that will teach you how to read sheet music.